Polasaí Iontrála 2020

 - Gaelcholáiste Luimnigh has an active Parents’ Association, highly engaged Parents’ Council and a very effective Student Council.

 Gaelcholáiste Luimnigh is funded by the Department of Education & Skills as part of the free education scheme.
 Gaelcholáiste Luimnigh is staffed in accordance with the standard student-teacher ratios sanctioned by the Department and any additional teaching hours sanctioned by the Department in respect of curricular concessions, special needs, special programmes etc. Gaelcholáiste Luimnigh operates within the regulations laid down by the Department.

-An Information Booklet, available in the College, contains relevant information about the organisation of the school.
-In addition, Gaelcholáiste Luimnigh issues a number of Information Newsletters, letters and an end of year Yearbook for parents each year setting out relevant information for the current year including activities of the College.
+A Parent Information Handbook, provided to all parents/guardians on registration evening, contains relevant information about the organisation of the college.
+In addition, Gaelcholáiste Luimnigh issues a number of newsletters, letters and an end of year Yearbook for parents each year setting out relevant information for the current year including activities of the College.

 Gaelcholáiste Luimnigh offers a broad curriculum designed to meet the needs of a wide range of ability and aptitudes.
 The details of the curriculum on offer are set out in the separate College Prospectus which is distributed to all who apply for admission and which is available from Gaelcholáiste Luimnigh on request.
-The curriculum may be subject to change from time to time as deemed appropriate by the College management.
+The curriculum may be subject to change from time to time as deemed appropriate by the Board of Management.